Juice178/STAT311/README.md

 # STAT311
+The final project for stat311 held at The University of British Columbia Okanagan.
-Use R to predict the final year grade of secondary education
+R to predict the final year grade of secondary education